Say Goodbye to Wilting Flowers with Little Hottie® Hydrangea

 However, the level of toxins in panicle hydrangeas are relatively low, and instances of dogs getting poisoned by consuming these plants are rare.

 While the risk of severe poisoning is low, it’s important to monitor your dog's behavior in outdoor spaces.
-If you suspect your dog has ingested a toxic plant, seek immediate veterinary care or contact the Pet Poison Hotline.
+If you suspect your dog has ingested a toxic plant, seek immediate veterinary care.

 Read “Which Plants are Toxic to Dogs” for more information on common plants dog owners may want to avoid.